 - 3.2.1 Teams can restart their routine if necessary, at the discretion of the judges.
 There is no limit on the number of restarts allowed within the stage-time.
-Penalty marks will be deducted from the score. - 3.2.2 The team must leave the stage after their time on stage has expired.
+1 - 3.2.2 The team can restart without reentering the stage and with a clear countdown (3-2-1) to the judges. - 3.2.3 Scores and deductions are reset to 0 after the team has requested a restart.
+Deductions for every restart will be applied at the end of the performance according to the scoresheet. - 3.2.4 The team must leave the stage after their time on stage has expired.